Custom Operators

 then:

 message: "Only internal IPs allowed.
-Got {args.target_ip}."Operator contract
+Got {args.target_ip}."Operator rule

 Every custom operator is a callable with this signature: